Research

 Team Members: Ryota Yagi, Majid Bavandpour, Hamed Ebrahimian, Dani Or

-Team Members: Kasra Shamsaei, Majid Bavandpour, Hamed Ebrahimian, Dani Or
+Team Members: Kasra Shamsaei, Majid Bavandpour, Hamed Ebrahimian, Dani Or, Fangjiao Ma

 Recent Completed Projects